RENTAL CAR ACCIDENT – MN ATTORNEYS

 It gets a bit more complicated if YOU are injured in an accident while you are driving a rental car, particularly if the other driver is at fault and is uninsured or underinsured.

 If you are injured in an accident while driving a rental car, call our MN car accident attorneys for a free consultation as soon as possible.
 Our Minnesota personal injury lawyers will explain your rights to you regarding your rental car accident and advise you on how to proceed.
-Pam Rochlin and David Rochlin are lawyers with over 25 years’ experience successfully handling hundreds of auto accident injury cases.
+Pam Rochlin and David Rochlin are lawyers with over 25 years’ experience successfully handling hundreds of auto accident injury cases – including many involving a rental car, Uber or Lyft.
 We will provide you with a free initial consultation, and we always only charge based on a percentage of the compensation you receive